Aesthetic mood board

 8. Brand Identity

-A brand mood board focuses on capturing the essence of a brand’s personality, values, and visual identity.
+A brand mood board focuses on capturing the essence of a brand’s personality, values, and visual identity to create a professional and cohesive brand presentation.
 They incorporate elements such as logos, typography, color palettes, and imagery that reflect the brand’s identity and resonate with its target audience.
 Overall, brand identity boards serve as a reference point for designers, ensuring consistency and coherence across all brand communications and touchpoints.

 Aesthetic Mood Board in Fashion